Was It a Win?

-I truly hope people can see why Thursday was such a monumental victory and why they shouldn’t let not getting everything we want in this Supreme Court ruling steal our joy away from us.
-We only need to look around the world at what the cabal are trying to accomplish with these mandates in order to gain some perspective:
+I truly hope people see why Thursday was such a monumental victory, and why they shouldn’t let not getting everything we want in this Supreme Court ruling steal our joy.
+We need only look around the world at what the cabal is trying to accomplish with these mandates in order to gain some perspective:

-The Globalists have every intention for this to be the Mark of the Beast.
-That’s not to say it is, or that they will succeed this time around; but that is certainly the direction they are going with it.
-There are already countries in the world where you literally can’t buy or sell without having a vaccine passport.
+Globalists have every intention for this to be the Mark of the Beast.
+That’s not to say it is, or that they’ll succeed this time around; but that’s certainly the direction they’re going with it.
+There’re already countries in the world where you can’t buy or sell without having a vaccine passport.
 People in Saudi Arabia can’t go to the grocery store without showing proof of vaccination.

 In striking down the general mandate for workers, the Supreme Court destroyed any chance of the cabal implementing such a plan in America.
-If you can’t even force people to get marked in order to WORK, what chance do you have of preventing them from buying and selling?
-I fully expect that individual Democrat governors and mayors will still push forward on trying to shut unvaccinated people out of society, but without national support and enforcement they are absolutely doomed to fail.
-They are falling into the pit they dug for us.
+If you can’t force people to get marked in order to WORK, what chance do you have of preventing them from buying and selling?
+I fully expect individual Democrat governors and mayors to still push forward with trying to shut unvaccinated people out of society, but without national support and enforcement they’re absolutely doomed to fail.
+They’re falling into the pit they dug for us.

-The book of Revelation makes special mention of the Church of Philadelphia with these words “Because thou hast kept the word of my patience, I also will keep thee from the hour of temptation, which shall come upon all the world, to try them that dwell upon the earth.”
-(Rev 3:10) I truly believe that this is referring to the United States of America as the beacon of liberty for the world.
-Hopefully some of our European neighbors could be included in this as well.
-Other places around the world have unfortunately not fared so well, as they simply don’t have the cultural expectation of the Mark of the Beast in order to see it coming or know to push back on it like their lives depend on it.
-As I said, Saudi Arabia is already literally there, and other parts of the Middle East and Asia will most likely follow suit.
+The book of Revelation makes special mention of the Church of Philadelphia with these words “Because thou hast kept the Word of My patience, I also will keep thee from the hour of temptation, which shall come upon all the world, to try them that dwell upon the earth.”
+(Revelation 3:10) I truly believe this is referring to the USA as the beacon of liberty for the world.
+Hopefully some of our European neighbors could be included in this, as well.
+Other places around the world have unfortunately not fared so well, as they simply don’t have the cultural expectation of the Mark of the Beast in order to see it coming, or know to push back on it like their lives depend on it.
+As I said, Saudi Arabia is already there, and other parts of the Middle East and Asia will most likely follow suit.
 Even Israel is perilously close to fulfilling the letter of the prophecy.

-It seems clear to me that if we are not already at that hour of temptation, then we are fast approaching it, and we as a society may have just dodged the biggest bullet in all of history by striking down this mandate.
-Outside of declaring actual war on us, the deep state is left with no legal avenues to implement the Mark of the Beast in America for the foreseeable future.
-A blow to the deep state of this magnitude is worthy of celebration, even if it is an imperfect victory.
+It seems clear that if we’re not already at that hour of temptation, then we’re fast approaching it, and we as a society might have just dodged the biggest bullet in all of history by striking down this mandate.
+Outside of declaring actual war on us, the deep state’s left with no legal avenues to implement the Mark of the Beast in America for the foreseeable future.
+A blow to the deep state of this magnitude is worthy of celebration, even if it’s an imperfect victory.

 These are the thoughts I shared in response:

-I appreciate the sentiments behind the commentary you shared, but I get concerned about approaching Revelation chapter 3 this way.
-America as a whole is not a congregation, and a giant-sized chunk of the American citizenry does not even identify as Christian.
+I appreciate the sentiments behind the commentary you shared, but I get concerned about approaching Revelation chapter 3 this way (jingoistically).
+America as a whole isn’t a congregation, and a giant-sized chunk of the American citizenry doesn’t even identify as Christian.
 As a result, it can take one off track when “America” is conflated with “the church”.
-I’m persuaded that it’s best to view chapters 2 and 3 as letters addressing the church, and not letters addressing geo-political nation states.
+I’m persuaded that it’s best to view chapters 2 and 3 as letters addressing the church, not letters addressing geo-political nation states.
 Anyway, those are my theological thoughts on this.

-As an encouragement for all followers of Christ to remain vigilant against the statist incrementalism, below I’ll share what I posted on social media Thursday following the ruling:
+As an encouragement for all followers of Christ to remain vigilant against the statist incrementalism, below I’ll share what I posted on social media immediately following the ruling:

-The wicked, unethical, and evil violation of the Nuremberg Code was not defeated today.
+The wicked, unethical, and evil violation of the Nuremberg Code wasn’t defeated today.
 The Nazi-like violations are still in effect for the Jews… er, the healthcare workers.
-This is not a win, it’s an open door to the continuing piecemeal attack on all God given freedoms.
+This isn’t a win; it’s an open door to the continuing piecemeal attack on all God-given freedoms.
 The country we were all born into is now dead.

 Everyone with compassion mourns alongside healthcare workers today; we’re so glad we never attended med school.